GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prom.md

 - For `Service`, it will add three tags: `namespace`, `service_name`, and `pod_name`.
 - For `Pod`, it will add two tags: `namespace` and `pod_name`.
+- At the same time, two tags, `instance` and `host`, are added by default.

 ## Extended Reading {#more-readings}